Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 The **Event-Driven ECS (EDECS)** relies on a centralized architecture, where a **main manager (`ECSManager`)** groups entities by archetype.

-Systems **subscribe** to the archetypes they're interested in.
+Systems **subscribe** to the archetypes (in our implementation, it's internally represented by a bitset, speeding up matching) they're interested in.
 At each tick, the manager **dispatches** the matching entities to each system.

 This model is based on three pillars: